From BR Bullpen

 In 1997, pitching for the Cincinnati Reds, Jeff Shaw recorded a save in 15 straight appearances on the mound.
 It was a Reds team record until 2012, when Aroldis Chapman eclipsed him.
 Shaw became an elite closer relatively late in his career, not being assigned to the role until he was 30 years old and in his 9th major league season.

-He was a starter when he first came up with the Cleveland Indians in 1990, going 3-4, 6.66, in 12 games.
+Jeff was the first pick of the 1986 January amateur draft, the last-time a draft was held in January in addition to the regular June draft.
+He was selected by the Cleveland Indians out of nearby Cuyahoga Community College.
+He was a starter when he first came up to the majors with Cleveland in 1990, going 3-4, 6.66, in 12 games.
 He had a solid 3.36 ERA in 29 games as a reliever in 1991, even if his record was 0-5.
 He recorded his first career save that year.
 He spent most of 1992 in the minor leagues, going 0-1, 8.22 in 2 major league appearances.

 Shaw signed as a free agent with the Kansas City Royals after the 1992 season, then was traded to the Montreal Expos a month later, on December 9th, along with C Tim Spehr in return for Ps Mark Gardner and Doug Piatt.
 The Expos installed him as their swingman in 1993, and he was 2-7, 4.14 in 55 games, making 8 starts and pitching 95 2/3 innings.
 He was a full-time reliever for the great 1994 Expos team that was prevented by the 1994 strike from playing in the postseason; that year, he went 5-2, 3.88 in 46 games.
 In 1995, he was 1-6, 4.62 in 50 games for the Expos.
 On August 28th, the Expos traded him to the Chicago White Sox for an aging Jose DeLeon.
 He pitched 9 times for the Sox, with no record and a 6.52 ERA, and became a free agent after the season.